 July 24, 2017 00:00 - July 28, 2017 00:00

 Presented By: ECHO

-Those interested in preparing for short/long-term involvement in agricultural development internationally are encouraged to participate in this one-week course held four times a year.
+Those interested in preparing for short/long-term involvement in agricultural development internationally are encouraged to participate in this one-week course held two times a year.
 Course participants will gain an introduction to aspects of poverty and community development and an orientation to ECHO.
 They will also receive instruction on proven agricultural principles/practices and practical techniques, systems and technologies to meet agricultural and nutritional needs of small-scale, impoverished farmers.
 There will also be time for hands-on work on the farm, visits with staff, and study in the library.
 Course content is presented from a biblical perspective.

 Who the course is for:

 This course will especially benefit those who are considering short- or long-term involvement in international agricultural development work.
 It can also be of benefit to those who have been on the field doing development work for a few years but who would like to take a step back and re-evaluate their approach.
 Those who could benefit from this course include short-term or career missionaries, international project volunteers (e.g. Peace Corps), leaders of relief-oriented organizations, or missions committee leaders of churches involved in agricultural projects overseas.

 This course covers a broad range of topics relevant to those starting out in agricultural development in a tropical environment.
 The purpose of this class is to expose you to several different ideas and concepts.
 Although a significant amount of time will be spent looking at examples on the ECHO Farm, given the breadth of topics covered, extensive hands-on farm work should not be an expectation of taking this course.